cass-kul/cass-kul.github.io/_exercises/functions-stack.md

 - If we run out of registers, we can temporarily push the variables onto the stack.
 As long as we as developers remember where we can find the data and how many variables we pushed after this variable, we can always find it again.
 - If we want to send complex data to a function or want to exceed the 8 registers that we can use to send function arguments, we can use such a stack and simply pass the pointer to the data on the stack.
 - One additional issue we did not discuss yet is the problem of **program control flow**.
 What happens on recursion?
 Or if a function wants to call another function?
 The functions should always remember who called them and where to *return* to.
-Thus, it would be a good idea to also put the *return address* (`ra`, `x1`) on the stack.
+Thus, it would be a good idea to also put the *return address* (`ra` / `x1`) on the stack.

 At this point, it may not surprise you anymore to hear that RISC-V actually has a built-in instructions to deal with the stack, has a dedicated register that is called the **stack pointer** and that the calling conventions heavily rely on these mechanisms:

-- The **stack pointer** (`sp` or `x2`) is already set up for you to point to the CPU stack.
+- The **stack pointer** (`sp` / `x2`) is already set up for you to point to the CPU stack.
 You can use it in your programs freely.
 - In RISC-V (and other architectures) the stack however grows **downwards**.
 Thus, instead of increasing the pointer as you did in the warm-up above, you **decrement** it.
 See the excurse below for more details.
 - To push data to the stack, you use `addi sp,sp,−4` (by decrementing the stack pointer), to pop data you use `addi sp,sp,4`.
 Note, that this only changes the pointer, you still need to read or write the data to the stack pointer.